ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victims/fields.rst

      - FALSE
      - TRUE
      - "Company ABC"
-   * - ownerId [3]_
-     - The ID of the `owner <https://docs.threatconnect.com/en/latest/rest_api/v3/owners/owners.html>`_ to which the Victim belongs
-     - Integer
-     - FALSE
-     - FALSE
-     - 1, 2, 3,...100
-   * - ownerName [3]_
-     - The name of the owner to which the Victim belongs
-     - String
-     - FALSE
-     - FALSE
-     - "American"
    * - securityLabels
      - A list of Security Labels applied to the Victim
      - `Security Label Object <https://docs.threatconnect.com/en/latest/rest_api/v3/security_labels/security_labels.html>`_